 They arrived dressed in sandals and the lady in question was wearing a synthetic kaftan with bare shoulders.
 Geoff told them to park their van in the paddock, well away from any other vehicles.
 I gave said lady my fire resistant shirt and tried to fit a pair of boots on her but that wasn’t going to happen with her swollen feet and ankles, so sandals it was.
 I wore a cotton T-shirt.
 So said lady was plonked outside the back door with a garden hose and big garbage bins full of water with adjacent buckets.
 Said man was plonked in the driveway with one of the mobile water tanks and hose with the object being that he would prevent any fire coming up the tree lined driveway.
 Geoff was manning the big fire hose and I was the roving backup for everyone.

 Then the fire hit.
 I was standing outside the back door of the house next to said lady, with us both armed with garden hoses.
 The force of the fire front almost knocked me off my feet and the world was a miasma of red filled with flying embers – bits of glowing whatever moving at tremendous speed.
 Interestingly I don’t recall any sensation of heat but have heard on several occasions that these sorts of fire fronts can get up to 2000o C. Said lady and I aimed our hoses at anything that looked like landing on the house and there were some big chunks of burning wood flying around.
-At one point I looked at the red cloud with the flying bits in it and thought that we wouldn’t survive this horror.
+At one point I looked at the red cloud with the flying bits in it and thought that we would die.
 However, the important thing was to stop embers setting light to the house, so we just kept going.
 After a period of time – no idea how long – maybe an hour – the fire storm had passed and the world was on fire.
-Everywhere you looked there were trees, round yards, fences, shit.
+Everywhere you looked there were burning trees, round yards, fences, shit.

 Geoff was out the front with the big guns – the real fire hose – and hosing down the garage and the shed as well as the house.
 The chicken coop was on fire.
 We’d let the chickens out earlier but had no idea whether or not they survived.
 Our one cow, very obese, black Tansy was standing on the far side of the shed getting sprayed with water from Geoff.
 We had no idea how the horses were doing and were particularly worried about Tiny, our miniature horse.
 He is old, with Cushings disease and the consequent arthritis and not very mobile.
 I didn’t think he would survive.